Michael-Jackson666/Michael-Jackson666.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am Wenjie Huang (黄文杰), a senior undergraduate student majoring in Mathematics and Applied Mathematics (Top Student Program) at Sichuan University.
+I am Wenjie Huang, a senior undergraduate student majoring in Mathematics and Applied Mathematics (Top Student Program) at Sichuan University.
 My research interest lies in computational mathematics and numerical algorithms for plasma physics, with a specific interest in **AI for Science** and **AI for Math**.
 During my junior year summer, I attended a summer school at Shanghai Jiao Tong University (SJTU), where I conducted research on **AI for Mathematics**.

 # 🔥 News